 Webull Free Stock Offers

-When you sign up using a referral link and complete the application within 24 hours, you will get a share of stock valued between $5 and $500.
-The free stock reward is chosen “randomly by algorithm from Webull's Reward Program Inventory of settled shares.”
-You'll get a stock with a minimum market cap of $2.5 billion and listed on the NYSE or NASDAQ, so it'll be easy for you to sell whenever you want.
+When you open an account using this link, you get up to 3 free stocks.
+The free stock reward is chosen “randomly by algorithm from Webull’s Reward Program Inventory of settled shares.”
+You’ll get a stock with a minimum market cap of $2.5 billion and listed on the NYSE or NASDAQ, so it’ll be easy for you to sell whenever you want.